How to Achieve Perfect On-Page SEO

 The Most Important On-Page SEO Factors

 There are bits and pieces written here and there about on-page SEO but there are very few comprehensive resources that tell you everything you need to know about on-page SEO, particularly for eCommerce sites, which have their own unique set of problems that most SEO "gurus" fail to consider.

-Before I get into the specific things you need to implement on your pages, it is important to emphasize something that most people should know, but as a coach for the Store Coach eCommerce training course, I have discovered few people really do.
+Before I get into the specific things you need to implement on your pages, it is important to emphasize something that most people should know, but few people really seem to.
 Google does not rank websites, they rank individual web pages.
 That's extremely important because it means that each and every page of your website is a unique opportunity to open a new "search door" to your site.
 The more doors you have into your site, the more traffic and sales you ultimately will receive.

 This is why you cannot think of your website in terms of a single keyword phrase.
 When you are building a website, you really need to do expanded keyword research and discover ALL of the search terms that people are using that might have pages devoted to them on a site you are creating.

 My rule of thumb is that if it gets at least 10 searches per day, it's worth creating a page around a search phrase.
 After all, if you have a website with 200 pages and each page is centered around a search phrase that only gets 10 searches per day, you are really targeting 2,000 searches per day.
 If you are able to get 20% of those searchers to your site, that's 400 people and if they convert at a modest 1% rate, that's four sales per day!
 If you make $50 per sale, that's $6,000 per month in profit.
 Not too shabby for just one website!